ksmith94/medplum-documentation/packages/docs/docs/search/special-search-parameters.md

 ## _sort

-The `_sort` parameter allows you to sort the results of your search.
+The `_sort` parameter allows you to sort the results of your search based on different parameters.
 For details on how to use the `_sort` parameter, see the [Sorting the Results docs](/docs/search/basic-search#sorting-the-results).